Maternal Mental Health Awareness & Tips

 We provide you with knowledge and a toolkit to work on developing healthy sleep habits once your baby is ready.
-Readiness happens right around 6-8 weeks mark, when your baby starts smiling at you.
+Readiness happens right around the 6-8 weeks mark when your baby starts smiling at you.

 Before then, do whatever you need to do to safely promote sleep for you and your little one, including:

 - Enjoy the snuggles and don’t worry about holding your baby for naps

 - Keep awake windows short – 45 – 60 minutes max

 - Feed at least every 2.5 – 3 hours during the day so your newborn is meeting their daytime nutritional needs

 - Know that sleep is a hot mess at first.
 Newborns take naps around the clock for the first 6-8 weeks.
 This means you will be awake in the night – frequently.
 Acceptance helps!

 - A 15 minute nap is as normal as a 3 hour nap.
 Not all naps will be long and that is ok!

 Hang in there, mama!
 You’ve got this!
 And if you need help, there are resources that are available to support you through this extraordinary time!